aws/aws-toolkit-vscode/designs/credentials/credentials-management.md

 ### Credentials Provider Id

 All Credentials Providers are uniquely identified by a Credentials Provider Id.
-These take the format "(credentials type):(credentials type id)".
+These take the format `(credentials type):(credentials type id)`.
 For example, Shared Credentials Providers have the type `profile`, and the id represents the profile name.
 So if shared credentials contained a profile named "foo", its corresponding Credentials Provider Id would be `profile:foo`.

 Credentials Provider Id may be surfaced to users, however it is an internal identification construct.